 Gaming Oblivion’s quick discussion of Mise en Scene & Wes Anderson

 Acting: The art of striking poses

-The last main aspect of Mise en Scene we’ll go over is Acting.
-This refers to the actors’ performances and how they approach it.
+The last element of Mise en Scene we’ll cover is acting.
+This, of course, refers to the actors’ performances.

 Are they subtle or dramatic?
 How does a character deliver a certain line or speech?